30 Best Sustainable Menswear Brands

 Operating from a clifftop workshop in St Agnes, this is a British brand doing great things.

 Having spent 15 years designing for other brands, the team behind Uniform Standard launched in 2018 from their East London studio.
-The brand since launch has been committed to a sustainable approach to product development.
+The brand since its launch has been committed to a sustainable approach to product development.
 This includes using European recycled components to enhance their designs.

 The trainer’s outsoles, footbeds and insoles, are constructed with recycled materials.
 These are then partnered with premium Italian leather for a holistic, sustainable shoe.
-Delivered in plastic-free packaging they even lessening environmental impact by working with DHL to create a carbon-neutral delivery footprint.
+Delivered in plastic-free packaging they even lessen environmental impact by working with DHL to create a carbon-neutral delivery footprint.